 The state of cybersecurity at financial institutions

-A recent Deloitte study surveyed chief information security officers (CISOs) from over 50 companies about how they are discharging their responsibilities in protecting the digital fortresses at banks, investment management firms, insurance companies and other financial service institutions.
-The results provide a preliminary snapshot of how many financial service institutions may go about handling cybersecurity, while generating intriguing insights that warrant further exploration.
+A recent Deloitte study surveyed chief information security officers (CISOs) from over 50 companies about how they are discharging their responsibilities in protecting the digital fortresses at banks, investment management firms, insurance companies, and other financial services institutions (FSIs).

-While it is important to have an adequate budget for cybersecurity, how a program is organised and governed may be equally if not more impactful than how is spent relative to a company’s overall IT budget or revenue.
+While it’s important to have an adequate budget for cybersecurity, how a program is organised and governed may be equally if not more impactful than how much is spent relative to a company’s overall IT budget or revenue.
 Indeed, many companies with below average cybersecurity budget allocations managed to achieve a high program maturity level, while some that had higher than average spending were actually less advanced.
 This dynamic could, in part, reflect the challenges larger, more complex global organisations often face in advancing capabilities versus their smaller counterparts.